 This spicy kimchi stew (kimchi jjigae or kimchichigae) is served bubbling hot and makes good use of leftover or older kimchi.

 There is a lot of room for variation in this dish, and everyone has their favorite combination.
-My favorite additions include potatoes, zucchini, and mushrooms.
-This recipe calls for using beef, pork or canned tuna.
-While it's possible to use both beef and pork in the same stew, you shouldn't combine beef or pork with any type of seafood in this dish.
+Some common additions include potatoes, zucchini, and mushrooms.
+This recipe calls for using beef, pork, or canned tuna.
+While it's possible to use both beef and pork in the same stew, you shouldn't combine beef or pork with any seafood in this dish.
 You also can consider adding glass noodles to your stew.